kyokuto52/kyokuto52.github.io/_posts/2021-05-23-Yumimono-APP.markdown

 ---
 A Reading Application for mobile device.

-Including contents about technolay, finance, photography, lifestyle.
+Including contents about technology, finance, photography, lifestyle.

 The name 'Yomimono' is means 'reading material' in Japanese.